 Let us begin our exploration of American wealth as it relates to community philanthropy with Boston College's 1999 study Millionaires and the Millennium.
-There had been earlier research and considerable writing on American wealth prior to this study authored by John J. Havens and Paul G. Schervish, but it is fair to say this study sparked a remarkable dialogue throughout America as no other research had done.
+There had been earlier research and considerable writing on American wealth prior to this study authored by John J. Havens and Paul G. Schervish, but it is fair to say this October 1999 study by Boston College sparked a remarkable dialogue throughout America as no other research had done.

-The Boston College study estimated America's Transfer of Wealth (TOW) over a 55 year period from 1998 through 2052.
-Havens and Schervish produced three scenarios of TOW for this 55 year period of time - a high, medium and low estimate:
+The Boston College study estimated America's transfer of wealth (TOW for short) over a 55 year period from 1998 through 2052.
+Havens and Schervish produced three scenarios of TOW for this 55 year period of time -- a high, medium and low estimate: